DUI Attorney Near Me Pacific, MO

 3. Gaze tests – the officer holds an object and asks the driver to follow the object with their gaze as the officer moves the object

-As a Missouri driver, you have the right to refuse to perform a field test.
-If you are stopped and asked to perform field sobriety tests, call a DUI attorney near you in Pacific, MO as soon as you can.
-If you already completed a field test and were then arrested for a DUI in Missouri, your DUI attorney in Pacific, MO will design an impenetrable defense to your case or ensure that evidence that does not meet Missouri’s rules of evidence such as improperly obtained sobriety tests are not used against you in Missouri court.
+It is your right in Missouri to refuse to perform a field test.
+If you are stopped and asked to perform field sobriety tests, contact a DUI attorney near you in Pacific, MO as soon as you can.
+If you have already performed a field test and were then arrested for a DUI in Missouri, your Pacific, MO DUI attorney will design an insurmountable defense to your case or make sure any illegally obtained evidence is thrown out and not used against you in Missouri court.

 Traffic Checkpoints in Pacific, MO

-A checkpoint is a roadblock temporarily set up on a roadway to randomly check drivers for driving under the influence.
-Federal law allows the use of DUI checkpoints by police departments, but they must meet certain standards.
-Lawmakers in Missouri have explored banning sobriety checkpoints, but they are currently still allowed by Missouri law.
+A checkpoint is a roadblock temporarily set up on a roadway as a way to systematically screen drivers for driving under the influence.
+There are federal laws allowing but regulating the carriage of DUI checkpoints, but each state has its own rules and some prohibit the use of checkpoints.
+Lawmakers in Missouri have entertained banning sobriety checkpoints, but curent Missouri law still allows their use.

-Police departments in Pacific and around Missouri do not use checkpoints as heavily as they used to, but it is still prudent to familiarize yourself with your rights and the rules checkpoints must follow.
-If you are not sure, turn to a DUI attorney near you at (314) 900-HELP.
+Checkpoints in Pacific and throughout Missouri are not as prevalent as they once were, but you should still educate yourself on your rights and the rules regulating checkpoints.
+If you are not sure, speak to a DUI attorney near you at (314) 900-HELP.

 • sanctioned or planned by supervising law enforcement officers